lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 **Y = a + bX + e**
 ###### *(Editing note: MathJax y u no parse equations.
 Also, I am not a front-end dev.)*

-*Wait... that looks familiar...* Yes.
+*Wait... that equation looks familiar...* Yes.
 Beginning algebra is back to haunt us.
 But thankfully all we have to do is plug and play since `R` has already done the heavy lifting.